ChrisDuffley/stationPlaylist/readme.md

 * Alt+Shift+T from Studio window: announce elapsed time for the currently playing track, voice track, or cart.
 * Control+Alt+T from Studio window: announce remaining time for the currently playing track, voice track, or cart.
 * NVDA+Shift+F12 from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
 Pressing this command twice will announce minutes and seconds till top of the hour.
-* Alt+NVDA+1 (two finger flick right in SPL mode) from Studio window: Opens alarms category in Studio add-on configuration dialog (does not support speak on demand).
+* Alt+NVDA+1 from Studio window: Opens alarms category in Studio add-on configuration dialog (does not support speak on demand).
 * Alt+NVDA+1 from Creator's Playlist Editor and Remote VT playlist editor: Announces scheduled time for the loaded playlist.
 * Alt+NVDA+2 from Creator's Playlist Editor and Remote VT playlist editor: Announces total playlist duration.
 * Alt+NVDA+3 from Studio window: Toggles cart explorer to learn cart assignments (does not support speak on demand).